Three words you should never use to describe your work

 Are you guilty of using these three words – and underselling yourself, your work and your business?

 The other day we were at a networking event with a friend who owns a successful, growing bakery business.
 She supplies cakes to two international airlines and is in talks with one of the big supermarket chains.
 But when someone asked her what she did, she replied that she ‘just’ had a ‘little’ baking company.

-The more career, freelance and business mums we talk to, the more we hear words like ‘just’, little’ and ‘only’ – three small words that may seem innocent, but are in fact powerful and dangerous.
+The more career, freelance and business mums we talk to, the more we hear words like ‘just’, little’ and ‘only’ used to describe what they do.
+Three small words that may seem innocent, but are in fact powerful and dangerous.
 Words that are used more by women than by men – and that have the potential to limit and diminish your potential and success.